Flekay/The-Farmer-Was-Replaced/bone/README.md

 ### `drone.py`
 Strategy by @drone.
-This script just follows simple rules to move to the apple without without getting stuck.
+This script just follows simple rules to move to the apple.
+After reaching a length of 50 it switches to almighty circle.

 ## Benchmarks
 benchmarks with "-" have a less than 100% success rate and are therefore not able to compete in leaderboard runs.